Biblical History & Geography

 ⏳ Timeline Builder

 Drag the events into the correct chronological order (earliest at top).
+The elapsed time between events is shown — not absolute dates.
 Click Check Order when done!